hersfeldtn/Starpasta/README.md

 ## Use

-Either starpasta.py or starpasta.exe; the former is a modifiable python script requiring a python installation with the numpy package, the latter is a standalone file created with the pyinstaller package.
+Use either starpasta.py or starpasta.exe; the former is a modifiable python script requiring a python installation with the numpy package, the latter is a standalone file created with the pyinstaller package.

 Running either will open a command prompt window that will prompt you for the star's mass and metallicity.